 Workshops & Seminars

-OPA delivers and/or helps to organize a variety of career-related seminars, panels, and professional development workshops throughout the year.
-Past programs include:
+OPA offers a variety of career-related seminars, panels, and professional development workshops throughout the year.
+Visit the OPA Calendar for a list of upcoming programs.
+Recent programs include:

 - Legal Seminar for International Postdocs